trstlabs/intento/docs/docs/actions/using-the-cli.md

 Fees are denominated in `uinto`.
 Similar to other Cosmos chains, it is a 6-decimal denomination of `INTO`.
 `intentod tx intent submit-action` takes one argument, a JSON-encoded Cosmos message. `@type` can be retrieved from the destination chain's `/proto` directory.
 For parsing a message to automate with the CLI, use snake case. `fromAddress` will be `from_address`.
-:::warning the Cosmos message type should be a registered type on Intento
+:::info the Cosmos message type should be a registered type on Intento
 :::

 This "type url" is based of the proto package name, in this example it is `cosmos.bank.v1beta1` and the name of the message is `MsgSend`.
 TRST Labs has registerd types of CosmWasm types and the Osmosis types.
 Any message should be registered before it can be encoded correctly on Intento.